 The hope that first year was to raise $50,000.
 When we raised $140,000 fairly easily, we KNEW this was an idea whose time had come!"
 Founding Chair Carol Palladini

 2012 – The Women's Fund Endowment is Created

-In 2012, we created the Women's Fund Endowment to support our mission and to offer members a vehicle to make larger or longer-term gifts, such as appreciated assets, bequests or memorials.
+The endowment supports our mission and offers members a vehicle to make larger or longer-term gifts, such as appreciated assets, bequests, or memorials.

 2019 – The Women's Fund becomes an Independent, Tax-Exempt Nonprofit

 On our 15th Anniversary—with the full support and encouragment of the Santa Barbara Foundation – we became our own nonprofit, governed by an all-volunteer Board of Directors which assures financial stability of the fund.
 The Operations Management Team handles day-to day operations with help from selected contractors and over 160 dedicated volunteers.